RaoufDannaoui1/Natural_and_Semi-Urban_Dataset/README.md

 ## Data Availability
-> **The full dataset files (point clouds, images, and trajectories) will be made publicly available upon the acceptance of our ECMR 2025 paper.**
+The full dataset files (point clouds, images, and trajectories) is publicly available directly on [Hugging Face](https://huggingface.co/datasets/ardannaoui/Natural_and_Semi-Urban_Dataset/tree/main), or via [raoufdannaoui1.github.io/Natural_and_Semi-Urban_Dataset](https://raoufdannaoui1.github.io/Natural_and_Semi-Urban_Dataset/) for selective download.

 ## Citation
 If you use this dataset in your research, please cite our paper (bibtex entry will be added upon publication).